aaltsys/doc-newwares/documents/02_transactions.rst

 *  Broken cases or sampled bags should be entered separately, noting the shorted inner quantities.
-*  Content count discrepancies on receiving are entered in the **Over/Short** detail.
+*  Content count discrepancies on receiving are entered in the **Over/Short** value, as positive or negative numbers.
 *  Variable tare weights or gross weights are entered in the details view, unlike consistent tare weights which are entered on the product setup.
 *  When unit weight varies, linear counts or volumetric measures probably vary too.
-This is especially import with hazardous materials, where both weights and volume measures are used on the Bill of Lading.
+This is especially important with hazardous materials, where both weights and volume measures are used on the Bill of Lading.

 .. _cryptic-data: